 The Montessori Method was developed by Dr. Maria Montessori, of Italy, in the early 1900’s.

-Montessori’s approach was dedicated to making life engaging for children by preparing a classroom environment that satisfies each student’s ability to concentrate and gain experience in independent work.
+Montessori’s approach was dedicated to making life engaging for children by preparing a classroom environment that will satisfy each student’s ability to concentrate and gain experience in independent work.
 These skills help the child develop physical, social, and intellectual skills as a catalyst for continued education.

 Montessori education is not the force-feeding of information and skills designed to produce a precocious child.
 The environment is neither rigidly structured and disciplined, nor disorganized and undisciplined.
 It is a non-competitive place where each child is allowed to focus on her/his own work.
 Many levels of ability can be accommodated in the classroom, allowing for a match of activities and materials consistent with each child’s needs.